Azure/SaaS-Private-Connectivity/docs/tutorial/part2.md

   "slotSetting": false
 }
 ```
-For detailed instructions on how to do this, look at [part 1 of the tutorial](part1.md) under Update Function App Settings section.
+For detailed instructions on how to do this, look at [part 1 of the tutorial](part1.md) under 'Update function app settings' section.

 ## Next step